 Making sourdough bread

-A sourdough loaf is a thing of great beauty: chewy, crusty and with layers of flavour.
-Heavenly!
+A decent sourdough loaf is joy to eat: a crispy crust, a soft but slightly chewy interior and layers of flavour in each bite.
 Continue reading “Making sourdough bread”